duhow/xl-converter/README.md

 Pull requests are ignored to avoid potential legal complications when reusing the code.

-Forward your code and feature suggestions to my email at contact@codepoems.eu
+Forward your suggestions to my email at contact@codepoems.eu

+Feel free to make [bug reports](#bug-reports) as contributions.